-We start the discussion from theoretical networks, which are uniquely determined by their network parameters.
-The conditions for cooperation success in spatial PGGs can be expressed as a function of these network parameters.
+We start the discussion from synthetic networks, which are uniquely determined by their network parameters.
+The conditions for the success of cooperation in PGGs can be expressed in terms of these network parameters.

-A simple example is the star graph, composed of one hub and $n$ leaves (Fig.~\ref{fig_specialgraph}\textbf{a}).
-We find that star graphs consistently promote cooperation in spatial PGGs for $r>4$ under all update rules (and in the infinite population limit $n\to \infty$).
-This differs from the previous conclusion in pairwise donation games (DGs), where cooperation cannot emerge on star graphs~\cite{allen2017evolutionary}, and the so-called graph surgery, such as connecting the hubs of two stars, was a way to rescue cooperation in pairwise games.
-Here, if we further connect two hubs, we get a super structure to support cooperation in spatial PGGs: With a variation of model details (accumulated instead of averaged payoffs), the condition for cooperation success is $r>1$, that is, cooperation is maximally favored.
+A simple example is the star graph, composed of one hub and $n$ leaves (Fig.~\ref{fig_specialgraph}\textbf{A}).
+We find that star graphs consistently promote cooperation in PGGs for $r>4$ under all update rules (and in the infinite population limit $n\to \infty$).
+This differs from the previous conclusion in pairwise donation games (DGs), where cooperation cannot emerge on star graphs~\cite{allen2017evolutionary}.
+In this case, the so-called graph surgery, such as connecting the hubs of two stars, was a way to rescue cooperation in pairwise games.
+Here, if we further connect two hubs, we get a super structure to support cooperation in PGGs: with a variation of model details (accumulated instead of average payoffs), the condition for the success of cooperation is $r>1$, that is, cooperation is maximally favored.

 The intuition of $r^\star=4$ for star graphs can be interpreted as $2\times 2$, two groups for a leaf times two players in the group organized by the leaf.
-We explain this under the DB update rule, which has $r^\star\equiv 4$ regardless of population size.
+We explain this under the DB update rule, for which $r^\star\equiv 4$ holds independently of the population size.
 Since the focal agent's payoff does not influence strategy updates (only neighbors compete for the focal vacant position), a focal leaf always takes the strategy of the hub neighbor.
 On the other hand, when the hub updates, the competition happens among all leaves and is independent of the hub.
-Therefore, the hub's payoff does not work, and we only need to discuss the competition among all leaves.
+Therefore, the hub's payoff does no work, and we only need to discuss the competition among all leaves.
 A leaf participates in 2 PGGs, organized by itself and the hub neighbor.
 In the PGG organized by itself, the payoff is $r(1+x_H)c/2-c$ if cooperating or $rx_H c/2$ if defecting ($x_H=1$ if the hub cooperates and $x_H=0$ if it defects), where the overlapping term $rx_H c/2$ can be eliminated.
 In the PGG organized by the hub, the payoff is $rg_C c/(n+1)-c$ or $rg_C c/(n+1)$, where the overlapping term $rg_C c/(n+1)$ can be eliminated.
 In this way, a cooperator leaf has a higher payoff than a defector leaf if and only if $(rc/2-2c)/2>0$ or $r/2-2>0$.
 That is, $r>r^\star=2\times 2=4$.